Skip to main content

 1. Log in to the online bank

-2. Everyday banking and loans in the menu
+2. Select “Everyday banking and loans” in the menu

-See our high-earning accounts
+See our high-interest accounts

-See interest on different savings accounts
+See interest rates on different savings accounts

 See the price list for savings

-High-interest account
+High-interest accounts

-See high-income accounts
+See high-interest accounts

 Markets DNB.no